paulmp-snow/servicenow-rollback-import-sets/README.md

 ### Scope:

 Provide the functionality to rollback inserts and updates after transforming an Import Set.
-ServiceNow share project can be found [here](https://developer.servicenow.com/connect.do#!/share/contents/7322031_rollback_import_sets?v=1&t=PRODUCT_DETAILS).

 ### Components: